550 COVID-19 Cases Among USS Theodore Roosevelt Crew, Navy Says

-The U.S. Navy Saturday announced 103 new cases of coronavirus among crewmembers from the San Diego-based aircraft carrier USS Theodore Roosevelt, bringing the number of positive cases to 550.
+The U.S. Navy Saturday announced 103 new cases of the coronavirus among crew members from the San Diego-based aircraft carrier USS Theodore Roosevelt, bringing the total number of positive cases to 550.

 "As of today, 92% of the USS Theodore Roosevelt crew members have been tested for COVID-19, with 550 positive and 3,673 negative results,'' Navy officials said Saturday.
 "3,696 Sailors have moved ashore."